arzwa/MultilocusIsland/docs/draft-hapdip2.md

 maintained upon secondary contact.
 Similar bistable behavior occurs for partial recessivity as long as $h > 2/3$.

-We now consider how this equilibrium behavior is affected by LD.
+We now consider the equilibrium behavior in the multilocus case, where LD will cause deviations from these single locus predictions.
 @Fig:detdom shows the equilibrium behavior for a number of example parameter sets.
-As expected, increasing the total strength of selection ($Ls$) increases the equilibrium frequency of the locally beneficial allele with respect to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
+As expected, stronger net selection (larger $Ls$) against maladapted (migrant) genotypes increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
-In particular the effect is much more pronounced when local adaptation is due to recessive variants ($h=1$).
+When the invading alleles are recessive ($h=0$), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one).
-In this case, the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when deleterious allele are rare (@fig:gff).
+This is essentially because, irrespective of how many deleterious alleles a migrant carries, if the deleterious alleles are rare on the island they will not be found in homozygotes as long as migration is sufficiently weak, and hence will not be 'seen' by selection.
-On the other hand, when the invading alleles are recessive ($h=0$), gene flow is not at all impeded when deleterious alleles are rare (the gff being near one).
+The situation is clearly different when migrant alleles are dominant, as the invading alleles will immediately express their full load in the resident population, irrespective of the other allele at the locus, yielding efficient selection against migrant alleles also when they are rare.
-When $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, @fig:gff).
+In this case (i.e. $h=1$), the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when deleterious alleles are rare (@fig:gff).
-This is essentially because in the latter case, irrespective of how many deleterious alleles a migrant carries, if the deleterious alleles are rare on the island they will not be found in homozygotes as long as migration is sufficiently weak, and hence will not be 'seen' by selection.
+We observe a transition between these two qualitatively different types of behaviour at intermediate values of $h$: when $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, @fig:gff).
-On the other hand, when the deleterious alleles are segregating at appreciable frequencies on the island, F1, BC1, *etc.* individuals will be more likely to be homozygous at several loci, thus exposing invading alleles to selection and reducing the RV of migrants.
+When the deleterious alleles are segregating at appreciable frequencies on the island, F1, BC1, *etc.* individuals will be more likely to be homozygous at several loci, thus exposing (partially) recessive invading alleles to selection and reducing the RV of migrants.
 As a result, when invading alleles at the selected loci act recessively, a strong genome-wide barrier effect emerges only once differentiation falls below a critical threshold.
-The situation is clearly different when migrant alleles are dominant, as the invading alleles will immediately express their full load in the resident population, irrespective of the other allele at the locus, yielding efficient selection against migrant alleles also when they are rare.
+On the other hand, when invading alleles are dominant, an increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant genotypes.

-When the frequency of the deleterious allele increases on the island (and differentiation decreases), this will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant genotypes.
+### Effect of dominance on swamping thresholds

-In the single locus model, arbitrary small frequencies of the locally beneficial allele can be maintained at migration-selection balance when $h < 2/3$, whereas in the case of $h > 2/3$, a sharp swamping threshold is observed as the equilibrium frequency of the locally beneficial allele reaches some critical frequency $p_c \le 1/2$ (@sec:mieq).
+In the single locus model, arbitrarily small frequencies of the locally beneficial allele can be maintained at migration-selection balance when $h < 2/3$, whereas in the case of $h > 2/3$, a sharp swamping threshold is observed as the equilibrium frequency of the locally beneficial allele reaches some critical frequency $p_c \le 1/2$ (@sec:mieq, gray lines in @fig:detdom).
 @sachdeva2022 showed that such sharp thresholds for swamping also appear in the absence of dominance due to LD.
 LD both increases the critical migration rate ($m_c$) at which swamping occurs